LambdAurora/lambdaurora.github.io/src/blog/2022/09/lap_sitting_and_curseforge.md

 ## CurseForge rejection

 I published the mod to GitHub, submitted it to [Modrinth](https://modrinth.com/mod/affectionate "Affectionate Modrinth Page") which quickly got accepted, and to CurseForge.
-I found it weird it took longer than usual for the latter.
-I quickly knew why:
+I found it weird it took longer than usual for the latter, I quickly knew why:

 ![Rejection of the CurseForge project (quote just next)][rejection_note]